Shashi1024/Java/Notes/Generics.md

+### Generic Interfaces
+- same as Generic Classes

 ### Generic Methods
 - a method that introduces its own type parameters
 - These type parameters can be used in the method's return type, parameter types, or local variable types.
+- The type parameter's scope is limited to the method itself.

     ```
     public class Util {